SAML-Toolkits/php-saml/README.md

 }
 ```

+#### URL-guessing methods ####

+php-saml toolkit uses a bunch of methods in OneLogin_Saml2_Utils that try to guess the URL where the SAML messages are processed.

+* `getSelfHost` Returns the current host.
+* `getSelfPort` Return the port number used for the request
+* `isHTTPS` Checks if the protocol is https or http.
+* `getSelfURLhost` Returns the protocol + the current host + the port (if different than common ports).
+* `getSelfURL` Returns the URL of the current host + current view + query.
+* `getSelfURLNoQuery` Returns the URL of the current host + current view.
+* `getSelfRoutedURLNoQuery` Returns the routed URL of the current host + current view.

+getSelfURLNoQuery and getSelfRoutedURLNoQuery are used to calculate the currentURL in order to valdate SAML elements like Destination or Recipient.

+When the PHP application is behind a proxy or a load balancer we can execute setProxyVars(true) and getSelfPort and isHTTPS will take care of the $_SERVER["HTTP_X_FORWARDED_PORT"] and $_SERVER['HTTP_X_FORWARDED_PROTO'] vars (otherwise they are ignored).

+Also a developer can use setSelfProtocol, setSelfHost, setSelfPort and getBaseURLPath to define a specific value to be returned by isHTTPS, getSelfHost, getSelfPort and getBaseURLPath.
+And define a setBasePath to be used on the getSelfURL and getSelfRoutedURLNoQuery to replace the data extracted from $_SERVER["REQUEST_URI"].

+At the settings the developer will be able to set a 'baseurl' parameter that automatically will use setBaseURL to set values for setSelfProtocol, setSelfHost, setSelfPort and setBaseURLPath.

 ### Main classes and methods ###

 Described below are the main classes and methods that can be invoked.